euyemura/myNotes/grounded-ruby/05_self_scope_visibility.md

 ### Protected Methods

-A protected method is available to the family of the whatever method it was defined in.
+A protected method is available to the family of whatever method it was defined in.

 ```ruby
 class C